 Before the latest influx, Cameroon provided refuge for some 90,000 CAR refugees who arrived in 2004.
 Many of those escaping the recent upsurge in violence in CAR have been attacked and injured en route.
 Refugees talk of their family members being killed in raids by anti-balaka militia fighting gunmen from the Séléka rebel coalition that toppled President François Bozizé in March 2013.

-According to UNHCR and World Food Programme (WFP), acute malnutrition rates among refugees arriving in Cameroon are between 20-30 percent, well above the 15 percent critical threshold set by the World Health Organization for emergency interventions, “We must all act now or more children will needlessly suffer.
+According to UNHCR and World Food Programme (WFP), acute malnutrition rates among refugee children under the age of five arriving in Cameroon are between 20-30 percent, well above the 15 percent critical threshold set by the World Health Organization for emergency interventions, “We must all act now or more children will needlessly suffer.
 We must intervene to save lives and prevent a worsening situation,” WFP Director Etharin Cousin said at a recent meeting in Rome.

 At a 12-bed ward at a hospital in Batouri town in the east of Cameroon, dozens of children have been admitted from a transit camp near the CAR-Cameroon border for treatment of severe cases of malnutrition and other ailments.
 More keep arriving to the hospital, outside of which piles of bricks and timber lie as UNCHR works to expand its capacity.

 “We make do with what is available,” said John Majaliwa, a UNHCR nutritionist, explaining that many of the children have been weakened by the torturous escape from CAR.
 “The children are very thin.
 We have cases of marasmus and kwashiorkor.
 All the children brought here have other ailments such as anaemia or malaria.”